• Skip to primary navigation

 Related recipes

-• Microwave spaghetti squash served on a white plate with a fork.
+• Microwave spaghetti squash on a white plate with a fork.

 Microwave Spaghetti Squash

-• Jicama fries wrapped in a parchment paper cone.
+• Jicama fries are served on a white plate wrapped in parchment paper.

 • Roasted pumpkin on a baking sheet.